wp-plugins/church-admin/readme.txt

 == Changelog ==
+= 0.839 =
-= 0.838 =
+* Fix autocomplete bug where title has whitespace in it = 0.838 =
 * Simplified add new household form and screen
 * Bug fixes for follow up funnels